 During its 4.5 years on sale, the Apple PDA sold only 150,000 to 300,000 units, despite multiple hardware and software updates and continual work.
 As Jobs showed in the years that followed, the Apple co-founder cared about blockbuster products that would sell to the masses.

 Not the end

 At the time, it seemed the Newton was bound to go down as a fascinating — and genuinely pioneering — footnote in the Apple history books.
 In fact, looking at it with knowledge of how Apple makes the majority of its money today, the Newton MessagePad line can be viewed as an early prototype for the iPhone and iPad.

 For evidence, just check out this original 1980s “Knowledge Navigator” teaser for the project that became the MessagePad.
-Remind you of anything?
+Does the video remind you of anything?

 Do you remember the Newton?
 Which model, if any, did you own?
-Do you think Jobs did the right thing abandoning it?
+Do you think Jobs did the right thing when he killed Apple’s PDA?